- University >

 Education for resource conservation and resource efficiency

 Prof. Dipl.-Ing.
-Holger Rohn, THM Department of Industrial Engineering
+Holger Rohn, THM Department Business Administration and Engineering

 discussion and exchange of ideas